commercialhaskell/stack/doc/global_flags.md

 For further information, see the documentation for the corresponding non-project specific configuration [option](yaml_configuration.md#ghc-variant).

+## `--[no-]hpack-force` flag

+:octicons-tag-24: UNRELEASED

+Default: Disabled

+By default, Hpack 0.20.0 or later will decline to overwrite a Cabal file that has been modified manually.
+Pass the flag `--hpack-force` to allow Hpack to overwrite such a Cabal file.

 ## `--hpack-numeric-version` flag

 Pass the flag `--hpack-numeric-version` to cause Stack to report the numeric